 Why are you doing it?
 Shouts one cadet to another, slipping in the mud as their platoon storm the hill after a day of the grueling march.

 And this is a great answer, built into the values of this particular person.
 The answer they trained throughout the course was as common as working with a rifle.
-This is how a person motivates himself, works in a team, manages others, focuses on how he sets goals and makes decisions, and works with information.

 Practice.
 Be honest with yourself and accept your values.
 Try to start each morning not only by reviewing your daily plan but also by asking “Why?” for each item.
 This will help you ensure that your actions are leading you towards essential goals.